rubrikinc/rbkcli/docs/json_output.md

 # Json output customization arguments
 The following arguments are all related to customization of the JSON output received from APIs, as well as using the output to create advanced workflows.
 This arguments can be used multiple times in the same command line and it will cause a modification to the received output.
 It works in a similar manner to the pipeline on Linux bash.
-Because of the nature of the data needed by this argumetns, the values provided have it own notation.
-The notaion rbkcli uses is called *[natural key assignment](natural_key_assignment.md)* (it was mentioned on [**-p/--parameters**] section), please visit its documentation for more information on its usage.
+Because of the nature of the data needed by this arguments, the values provided have it own notation.
+The notation rbkcli uses is called *[natural key assignment](natural_key_assignment.md)* (it was mentioned on [**-p/--parameters**] section), please visit its documentation for more information on its usage.

 - **-s/--select:**: This is an optional argument used to select only specific keys from a Json output, customizing the output as desired.
 With this argument you can, get simple keys (not nested), get all keys in json output, select specific keys as well as select keys with condition.
     1. To get the simple keys in json output, use the following: